iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Sagar_OS.md

 **Alex**<br>
 With skills like that, why aren't you fighting?
 You didn't even take the money.
 What's wrong with you?<br>
 ...
-Where'd you learn to fight?<br>
+Where'd you learn to fight?

 **Sagar**<br>
 My dad used to be on the Exploration Team, so I guess it's whatever style they use.
 I happened upon your scene 'cuz I'm saving money to join the squad.
 When I found out what was really going on I lost interest.
 Simple as that.